meilisearch/firestore-meilisearch/PREINSTALL.md

 When you use Firebase extensions, you're only charged for the underlying resources that you use.
-A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling to a Google Cloud API or making outbound network requests to non-Google services.
+A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling a Google Cloud API or making outbound network requests to non-Google services.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)